 Scientists have accidentally developed a mutant enzyme with the ability to consume plastic bottles.
-This is a major breakthrough that can bring an end to the global pollution by plastic and fully recycle the bottles.
+This is a major breakthrough that can bring an end to the global pollution.

 This new research was prompted by the discovery of a bacterium in 2016 that naturally evolved to consume plastic in Japan at a waste dump.
 Scientists managed to come up with a detailed structure of this important enzyme the bug produces.

 The international team of researchers tried to figure out to find out how the bacterium had evolved, but tests show they had accidentally come up with the molecule that could efficiently break down PET (polyethylene terephthalate) plastic commonly used to make soft drinks bottles.

 According to the lead author, Prof John McGeehan, at the University of Portsmouth in the UK, they were shocked when it turned out that they had improved the enzyme.

 Unlike the many centuries it takes in the oceans, this mutant enzyme takes only a few days before it starts breaking down the plastic.
 Researchers are hopeful that the process can now be sped up even further such that it becomes a feasible large-scale process.